tgqiang/IchireiShikon/Concept.md

    **Level 3**: affects level 1~3 spirits

    **Level 4**: affects level 1~4 spirits

+   ~ **Design implementation as of 25/5/2018:** AoE size is currently fixed at 3x3 square area, as an arbitrary start-off point.

+   ~ **Rationale for design implementations/additions:** I am presuming that having spirits that do not purify cells at all may lead to players not being likely to use them, since cell-tainting spreads each time a turn is taken and the move-cost for setup for this spirit does not seem to be very worth it.

    ~ Level cap for _Spirit of Friendship_ and _Spirit of Harmony_ is **strictly capped at 4**